Battlefield Earth (novel): Plot

 The novel follows Jonnie Goodboy Tyler, a young man in one such tribe who lives near the ruins of Denver in the shadow of the Rocky Mountains.
-Depressed by the recent death of his father and both the lethargy and sickness of the surviving adults in his tribe, he leaves his village to explore the lowlands and to disprove the superstition long held by his people of monsters in those areas.
+Depressed by the recent death of his father as well as both the lethargy and sickness of the surviving adults in his tribe, he leaves his village to explore the lowlands and to disprove the superstition long held by his people of monsters in those areas.

 On a brief excursion to the ruins of Denver, Terl, Psychlo chief of mine site security, encounters and captures Jonnie.
-After forcing Jonnie to learn the Psychlo language, Terl learns that the "home office" has extended his tour of duty on Earth.
-Maddened by the prospect of being stuck on a minor planet in an insignificant universe, Terl schemes to take a load of gold in the Rockies for himself and escape.
-Uranium deposits surround the lode, making mining by Psychlos impossible, forcing Terl to resort to using humans as forced labor.
+After forcing Jonnie to learn the Psychlo language via a learning machine, Terl learns that the "home office" has extended his tour of duty on Earth.
+Maddened by the prospect of being stuck on a minor planet in an insignificant universe, Terl schemes to take a lode of gold in the Rockies for himself and escape.
+However, Uranium deposits surround the lode, making mining by Psychlos impossible, forcing Terl to resort to using humans as forced labor.
+Terl captures Jonnie's girlfriend, Chrissy, and her little sister to use as leverage to force Jonnie to do as he is told.

-Terl orders a fellow Psychlo named Ker to train Jonnie to use Psychlo machinery.
+Terl orders the Psychlo midget Ker to train Jonnie to use Psychlo machinery.
 Ker, markedly different both in height (7 ft tall) and in temperament from other Psychlos, trains Jonnie as ordered, but the Psychlo and Jonnie also become friends.
+Terl and Jonnie travel to Scotland, where Jonnie recruits 83 Scottish people led by Robert the Fox to help with the mining.
+Using Terl's inability to understand English as a weapon, Jonnie tells Robert about Terl's evil deeds, and plots with the Scotsmen to take back the Earth.

-During their exchanges, Jonnie learns how the Psychlos initially conquered Earth, mainly by sending a large armored drone into Earth's orbit, known as a Gas Drone, which orbited the planet, gas bombing all major cities and killing billions.
+While working to extract the gold from the lode, Jonnie learns how the Psychlos initially conquered Earth, mainly by sending a large armored gas drone into Earth's troposphere, bombing all major cities and killing billions.
 Humans fought back, launching attacks against the drone with first conventional and then nuclear weapons, but the drone was unharmed.
 Eventually, the last of the human leaders suffocated inside bunkers, the air vents sealed to prevent poison gas from entering.
-Terl and Jonnie travel to Scotland, where Jonnie recruits 83 Scottish people led by Robert the Fox to help with the mining.
-Using Terl's inability to understand English as a weapon, Jonnie plots with the Scotsmen to take back the Earth.